adityaraj079/task/README.md

 #  How to use the tool.

-1. Clone the repo
+Step 1.
+Clone the repo

-2. Run
+Step 2.
+Run
 ``
 sudo apt get upgrade
 ``